 Game of Thrones fans may recognise much of the scenery here from the HBO television series, much of which was filmed in Northern Ireland.

-Day seven – explore Belfast
+Day 7 – Explore Belfast

 You will end your seven days in Ireland in the capital city of Northern Ireland, Belfast.

 Here, you can explore the historic Crumlin Road Gaol, learn about the famous Titanic at the Titanic Museum, and have a pint while cycling around the city on the Belfast Beer Bikes.
+Line of Duty fans won’t want to miss the Line of Duty tour!

 As a relatively small city, it is possible to see much of Belfast in just one day – but no doubt your whistlestop tour will just leave you wanting more.